Electricity sector in Kosovo: Tariffs

 The Energy Regulatory Office (ERO) is an independent company which sets the regulatory framework founded on the principals of free trade.
 The energy price is determined by different factors: operative cost, maintenance cost, import and other factors.
 The decrease of commercial and technical losses would affect positively.
 Factors that have kept the low prizes until now are: foreign investments as grants, government subventions, the lack of investments for environment protection and inexpensive labor force.
 KEK generating about 97% of the energy has the monopoly of market.
 ERO has the jurisdiction of setting tariffs for energy services.

 Until 2020, Kosovo promoted renewable energy in the electricity sector using a feed-in tariff, which was suspended by the ERO due to the cost-efficiency of competitive support mechanisms.
 Kosovo is now developing a legal framework to introduce more effective and transparent schemes, like auctions, to advance renewable energy growth.

-On April 2025, the ERO announced a 16.1% increase in electricity tariffs as Kosovo was forced to import more power to meet domestic demand.
+In April 2025, the ERO announced a 16.1% increase in electricity tariffs as Kosovo was forced to import more power to meet domestic demand.
 Prior to this general rise, households consuming over 800 kWh per month, had already faced a sharp increase, with tariffs above this threshold being raised by approximately 103 percent.